 Comparing the Coldest and Warmest First Days of Spring

-In honor of spring’s extremes, these maps that show the warmest and coldest first days of spring in the historical record for thousands of U.S. locations (i.e. the highest and lowest daytime high temperature ever recorded at a given station on March 20).
+[From NOAA written by Rebecca Lindsey] The first day of spring is right around the corner, this week on Thursday, March 19th.
+In honor of spring’s extremes, the maps below show the warmest and coldest first days of spring in the historical record for thousands of U.S. locations (i.e. the highest and lowest daytime high temperature ever recorded at a given station on March 19).
 The legend is the same on both maps: blue colors shows daytime high temperatures below 50°F, while daytime highs above 50°F are colored yellow, orange, and red.
 These historical observations are from the Global Historical Climatology Network-Daily data collection.

 There is greater variability in the coldest first days of spring than the warmest.
 In the northern Plains and Alaska, the coldest first day of spring at several locations was below 0° F (black dots).
 And most of the northern third of the country has experienced a first day of spring that was below freezing.
 Meanwhile, the coldest first day of spring experienced at the southern tip of Florida was above 70°F.

 [Coldest first days of spring (March 19) recorded at thousands of U.S. locations.
 From NOAA Climate]